 Strawberry Kiwi Smoothie Recipe

-Sweet and slightly tart, this Strawberry Kiwi Smoothie will be your new summer staple recipe!
-Simple ingredients, including frozen strawberries, fresh kiwi, milk, and yogurt, are blended together to creamy perfection.
+Sweet and slightly tart, this Strawberry Kiwi Smoothie will be your new staple recipe!
+Simply blend up frozen strawberries, fresh kiwi, milk, and Greek yogurt for a quick and tasty grab-and-go breakfast or afternoon treat that's ready in 5 minutes!

 Yield 2 servings